carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 ``-Wunused-private-field`` to run correctly on classes that contain these methods.

-To maintain compatibility with C++03, ``LLVM_DELETED_FUNCTION`` should be used which will expand to ``= delete`` if the compiler supports it.
+For compatibility with MSVC, ``LLVM_DELETED_FUNCTION`` should be used which will expand to ``= delete`` on compilers that support it.
 These methods should still be declared private.
 Example of the uncopyable pattern:

 .. code-block:: c++